Maximinodotpy/articles/038 - Animations with JavaScript/_blog/article.md

 ---
-name: 'Animations with JavaScript'
+name: Animations with JavaScript
-slug: 'animations-with-javascript'
+slug: animations-with-javascript
-tags: ['JavaScript', 'Typescript', 'Animations']
+tags: ""
-category: 'Utility'
+category: Utility
-description: "Let's make a function with JavaScript/TypeScript that helps us create animation for Elements on our Webpage or other values."
+description: Let's make a function with JavaScript/TypeScript that helps us create animation for Elements on our Webpage or other values.
-status: 'publish'
+status: publish
 ---

 In this relatively short Tutorial, we will make a JavaScript Function / Class that helps us to create Animations for our Website!
 We'll use Typescript and JavaScript Classes with static properties.